skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ### Now finished?

 There isn't a need to view transactions since they are all visible on the blockchain.
-Extending the faucet to have allow multiplel drips doesn't fit in the current use, so MAYBE we're done... for now. :)
+Extending the faucet to have allow multiple drips doesn't fit in the current use, so MAYBE we're done... for now. :)